 Quick Book

-What I personally like about using T-Money is that it offers a fare discount of ₩100 or $0.01 for every ride.
+What I personally like about using T-Money is that it offers a fare discount of ₩100 or $0.07 for every ride.
 (Those who don’t have T-Money in Korea pay the full regular fare when using cash.)
 Admittedly, the discount for each ride isn’t much.
-However, towards the end of my first trip to Korea, I was able to save ₩3,900, which was enough to buy me a gimbab or an Iced Americano.
+However, towards the end of my first trip to Korea, I was able to save ₩3,900, which was enough to buy me a gimbab or a bottle of coffee in the convenience store.

 Moreover, with a T-Money card, you can also get free transfers between buses and subway trains, provided that you hop in and out of the next leg within 30 minutes.
 (Beyond this time, you’ll be charged for multiple trips.)

-Another fun fact: aside from transportation, T-Money in Korea can also be used to pay for your purchase in select convenience stores (CVS), vendo machines, Starbucks, and Dunkin’ Donuts.
-This means that you can go cashless whenever you make a purchase, just like a local.
+Finally, aside from transportation, T-Money in Korea can also be used to pay for purchases in select convenience stores (CVS), vending machines, Starbucks, and Dunkin’ Donuts.
+This means that you can use your spare T-Money credits on food or drinks, too.

 Book a T-Money Card for South Korea

-Our first T-Money card option is called WOWPASS.
-With a WOWPASS card, not only will you get to enjoy a convenient way to pay for transportation, but you will also enjoy an automated foreign currency exchange service.
+Our next transportation card option is WOWPASS.
+With a WOWPASS card, not only will you get to enjoy a convenient way to pay for transportation (the card carries the T-Money logo), but you will also enjoy an automated foreign currency exchange service.
 Here’s how it works: Upon arrival in South Korea, you can convert your foreign currency using a WOWPASS machine (e.g. USD, PHP, SGD, HKD, EUR, AUD, etc.) and load the amount to your WOWPASS Card.
 You can then use your WOWPASS card to pay for your purchases at restaurants, shops, and virtually all stores that accept card payments.
 You will also be able to use the card to take the subway, buses, and trains.

-- WHERE TO REDEEM.
-With your voucher, locate a WOWPASS machine at the following:
+- LOCATION: With your voucher, locate a WOWPASS machine at the following and redeem your card.

 - Airports: Incheon International Airport (Terminals 1 & 2), Gimpo International Airport